 - Continue to raise awareness about the S2R JU among key stakeholders across Europe from the rail sector and beyond, given the ambition of a better integration of rail with other modes for both passengers and freight managers. - Support and promote the recognition of S2R JU results at global level to contribute to the competitiveness of the European railway industry. - Promote stakeholder engagement along and across the value chain in order to facilitate cooperation and knowledge exchange.
-This objective will require the organisation of fora and conferences on specific topics stemming from the Innovation Programmes. - $\circ~$ Both of the two aforementioned objectives will require close work with different stakeholders and their associations. - Promote S2R JU within the EU Institutional arena.
-This objective consists of maintaining and further developing political support for S2R JU from the EU institutions and EU Member States through the promotion of S2R JU, its objectives and achievements.
-Target audiences for this objective includes the European Parliament and/or the Council and policy makers in EU Member States.
-This objective might require the organisation of events inside the European Parliament, participation in visibility events such as exhibitions, Open Days, and the production of publications and presentations of key achievements. - Lead a coherent dissemination strategy regarding projects' activities and achievements, notably via coordinating web, documents and event management of the projects, and their presence on the S2R JU website as well as providing information to projects on Horizon 2020 dissemination tools. - Pro-actively publish communication material with regard to external events and meetings related to the S2R JU.
-A broad dissemination of factsheets, leaflets and brochures will enhance the visibility of the S2R JU towards other stakeholders, including the general public. - Establish and develop a network of press and media contacts in order to achieve considerable visibility in both specialised and general media.
-This network could be useful to provide visibility to the publication of press releases and specific articles related to S2R JU's activities. - Manage the S2R JU website, newsletters and social media platforms in order to stimulate the public interaction on key issues and improve public awareness on S2R JU activities. - Support via all these communication activities and dedicated events the European Year of Rail 2021.
+This objective will require the organisation of fora and conferences on specific topics stemming from the Innovation Programmes and a thorough analysis of the current and future stakeholder community. - o Both of the two aforementioned objectives will require close work with different stakeholders and their associations. - Promote S2R JU within the EU Institutional arena.
+This objective consists of maintaining and further developing political support for the S2R JU from the EU institutions and EU Member States through the promotion of S2R JU, its objectives and achievements.
+Target audiences for this objective includes the European Parliament and/or the Council and policy-makers in EU Member States, the Committee of the Regions and European Economic and Social Committee.
+This objective might require the organisation of events inside the European Parliament, participation in visibility events such as exhibitions, Open Days, and the production of publications and presentations of key achievements.
+It is essential to maintain efficient communication channels with DG MOVE and DG RTD and explore all possible collaboration with other DGs, EU Agencies and bodies (ERA, other JUs) where appropriate to further increase synergies between EU policy areas and rail transport.
+Shift2Rail will also build synergies with other transport focused Joint Undertakings through joint initiatives to further reinforce the collaboarative message. - Lead a coherent dissemination strategy regarding projects' activities and achievements, notably via coordinating web, documents and event management of the projects, and their presence on the S2R JU website as well as providing information to projects on Horizon 2020 dissemination tools.
+This will include assisting to project results dissemination via Shift2Rail newsletter and social media channels.